 To achieve damages, a lawsuit must be filed with the proper court within a certain amount of time, called the statute of limitations.
 Failing to adhere to deadline prevents the plaintiffs from ever suing in that matter.

-Florida allows four years from the date of death if the death was caused by a negligent or criminal act.
-If malpractice is the cause of death, the deadline is two years.
+Florida allows two years from the date of death if the death was caused by a negligent or criminal act.
+If malpractice is the cause of death, the deadline is also two years.
 Time goes by quickly, so a person should contact a Broward County wrongful death attorney immediately.

 If the wrongful death was caused by negligence, such as a traffic crash or a physician’s mistake, the Broward County wrongful death lawyer must prove each of the law’s four elements.
 These are that the defendant owed a duty of care toward the decedent, the duty was breached by an act that a prudent person would not have done, the breach caused the deadly incident and financial damages resulted.